jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_claude.md

 - Consider: Is the emotional payoff clear and powerful enough?
 - Test whether your theme is too abstract—ground it in specific, visceral details

-#### Scenario 3: Low Engagement + High Conversion (Sold >40%, Score <0.5)
+#### Scenario 3: Lower Quality + Strong Reader Response (Score <0.5, Strong qualitative feedback)
-**What it means**: A niche audience is very interested, but the concept doesn't have broad appeal.
-This is actually valuable—you've found a dedicated audience.
+**What it means**: A niche audience is deeply engaged despite execution issues.
+You've tapped into something compelling that resonates with specific readers.

 **What to do**:
 - You may have found a specific niche worth serving